 An Army camp during an Indian scare that never materialized.

-(unknown dates), Medicine Lodge
+(no date), Medicine Lodge

 (1864 - 1869), Great Bend

 Originally known as Camp Dunlap, built of earthen dugouts located on Walnut Creek.
 In 1867 the post was moved two miles downstream of Walnut Creek to its present site three miles east of town.
-Rebuilt as a two-story sandstone structure, 120 feet long and 52 feet wide, with two blockhouses in the corners, and a detached magazine connected by a tunnel.
+Rebuilt as a two-story sandstone structure, 120 feet long and 52 feet wide, with two blockhouses in the opposite corners, and a detached magazine connected by a tunnel.
 Attacked by Kiowa Indians in 1868.
 After it was abandoned, settlers took away all the sandstone blocks, with no trace left by 1900.
 A marker and a Civil War cannon designates the site.

 (National Historic Site)